Tudmotu/solidity-hashmap/README.md

 1. Solidity's builtin `mapping()` data structure
 1. OpenZeppelin `EnumerableMapping` implementation

-HashMap aims to find a balance between gas & storage efficiency, and Developer Experience.
+HashMap aims to find a balance between gas/storage efficiency, and developer experience.
 While Solidity's `mapping()` is very gas & storage efficient, it is not developer friendly at all.
 And while `EnumerableMapping` is more developer friendly, it is not storage-efficient.